Love Never Fails!

 Montessori for Early Childhood

-Our Early Childhood program serves children from 3 to 6 years old, providing a carefully prepared environment where children can explore, discover, and learn at their own pace.
+Our Children's House program serves children from 3 to 6 years old, providing a carefully prepared environment where children can explore, discover, and learn at their own pace.
 This mixed-age classroom allows younger children to learn from older peers and older children to reinforce their learning by teaching concepts they've mastered.

 Key Features